kbraziun/Lab_Earth_Engine/readme.md

      visible bands and NIR at 10 m resolution, other bands such as SWIR at 20 m resolution
   - [NAIP](https://developers.google.com/earth-engine/datasets/catalog/USDA_NAIP_DOQQ):
-  High resolution aerial imagery (typically 1 m) acquired on 3- or 5-year cycle.
+  High resolution aerial imagery (typically 0.5, 1, or 2 m resolution) acquired on 3- or 5-year cycle.
 Recent imagery includes NIR in addition to visible bands.